Ostrów County, Greater Poland Voivodeship: Neighbouring counties

-Ostrów Wielkopolski County is bordered by Pleszew County to the north, the city of Kalisz and Kalisz County to the east, Ostrzeszów County to the south-east, Oleśnica County to the south-west, and Milicz County and Krotoszyn County to the west.
+Ostrów County is bordered by Pleszew County to the north, the city of Kalisz and Kalisz County to the east, Ostrzeszów County to the south-east, Oleśnica County to the south-west, and Milicz County and Krotoszyn County to the west.

 Administrative division

 The county is subdivided into eight gminas (one urban, three urban-rural and four rural).
 These are listed in the following table, in descending order of population.